line/ts-remove-unused/README.md

 const a = 'a';
 ```

-However, when you `export` it, no errors will be reported regardless of its usage within the project. ts-remove-unused's aim is to report/fix unused code while taking project wide usage into account.
+However, when you `export` it, no errors will be reported regardless of its usage within the project. tsr's aim is to report/fix unused code while taking project wide usage into account.

 ### ESLint